gkjpettet/PreferencesKit/README.md

 # PreferencesKit
-A Xojo module for saving and loading application preferences
+A Xojo module for saving and loading application preferences.

 ## About
 This class is inspired by [Javier Menendez's preferences example][javier] and [Paul Lefebvre's blog post][paul].
 It provides a robust cross-platform way to save and load preferences using a JSON file.